ztec/blog/content/concert/2025/11-19-Takuya-Kuroda/index.en.md

 The Crowd Breakdown: Diverse and young.
 A few tourists as usual.
 I had the opportunity to talk to a Japanese lady and exchange a few recommendations.
 It was really nice.
 As always at New Morning, people stay standing and move well.
-Don't forget it's jazz, no pogos!
+But don't forget it's jazz sooo no pogos!